Sandy Helberg: Career

 Helberg relocated to New York City and studied acting with Sanford Meisner at the Neighborhood Playhouse.
 He performed stand-up comedy and was part of an improv group that appeared in clubs in Greenwich Village.
 He later moved to Los Angeles, becoming an original member of the Los Angeles improv group, The Groundlings.
 Acting in several comedy films, in particular three Mel Brooks films High Anxiety, History of the World, Part I, and Spaceballs, he starred in the comedy films The Hollywood Knights and Up the Creek.

 Helberg wrote and starred in the short-lived 1977 syndicated TV series The Lorenzo and Henrietta Music Show and the 1979 CBS TV series Flatbush.
 He has made numerous guest appearances on TV shows, including Trapper John, M.D., Remington Steele, Newhart, The Jeffersons, M*A*S*H, Married... with Children, The Wonder Years, Night Court, Fernwood 2 Night, Knight Rider, Too Close for Comfort, Get a Life, House Calls, Cybill, and Days of Our Lives among others.

 Helberg co-starred in the NBC miniseries, 79 Park Avenue, and a CBS movie of the week, More Wild Wild West.
 He played Yeoman Purser Burl "Gopher" Smith in The Love Boat pilot; however, when it became an ABC television series, Fred Grandy took over the role.

 Helberg and his wife Harriet wrote episodes for such television series as The Golden Girls, Perfect Strangers, Dear John, and Harry and the Hendersons.
 He also co-produced USO Salute to the Troops for HBO/TBS.

 Personal life

-Helberg has been married to Harriet Birnbaum, a casting director, since 1975 and has two sons, Mason and actor Simon.
+Helberg has been married to Harriet Birnbaum, a casting director, since 1975 and has two sons, Mason and Simon, the latter also an actor.

-Sandy and Harriet adopted their granddaughter, Lily Rose Helberg, at four months old.
-Lily was born May 12, 2016.